Salt and Types of Salt in Salt Therapy

 Rock salt is extracted from underground using two procedures – evaporated brine (concentrated salt solution) and mining.

-In the process of evaporated brine, water is ‘injected’ into the rock salt layers, deep underground, and the concentrated salt solution flows through pipelines in a collection tank and undergo the re-crystallisation process in the evaporator plant.
+In the process of evaporated brine, water is ‘injected’ into the rock salt layers, deep underground, and the concentrated salt solution flows through pipelines in a collection tank and undergo the re-crystallization process in the evaporator plant.
 Through this method many natural minerals are washed out and lost.

 In the process of mining, rock salt is extracted from rock layers with the help of mining methods.
 Most salt mines operate underground, but there are open-cast mines where rock salt is mined on the surface.